Gravitational orbital Hall effect of vortex light in Lense-Thirring metric: Gravitational orbital Hall effect for vortex light

 To compare these two gravitational Hall effects in detail, we examine the transverse motion of vortex electromagnetic wave packets.
 Specifically, for the vortex electromagnetic wave packet with a travel time $t$ significantly shorter than its initial distance $b$ from the gravitational source ($t \ll b$), the numerical results of its transverse trajectory $\langle y\rangle$, as shown in Fig. \ref{fig.res}, can be fitted numerically by:

 where $\lambda = 2\pi / p_z$ represents the wavelength of the electromagnetic wave packet.

-As shown in Fig. \ref{fig.emt}, the gravitational OHE is markedly affected by the choice of EMT components, yet it does not depend on the specific form of the EMT.
+As shown in Fig. \ref{fig.emt}, the gravitational OHE is markedly affected by the choice of energy-momentum tensor components, yet it does not depend on the specific form of the energy-momentum tensor.
 Therefore, Eq. \eqref{y-l} can be generalized as:

-where $\beta$ reflects the influence of the chosen EMT components on the wave packet's center, with its values provided in Table \ref{tab1}.
+where $\beta$ reflects the influence of the chosen energy-momentum tensor components on the wave packet's center, with its values provided in Table \ref{tab1}.

 In contrast, the gravitational SHE influences the transverse trajectory as described by Lian et al. \cite{lian2022birefringence}: